Skip to Content

 • Step 1: Tie a rope around the tread area: You need to manage any rope or a cord that can be tied around the tread area.
 Make sure the rope has a loop around it.

-• Step 2: Twist the rope with a rod: With the rope wrapped tightly, insert any rod or a screwdriver inside the loop.
+• Step 2: Twist the rope with a rod.
+With the rope wrapped tightly, insert any rod or a screwdriver inside the loop.
 Rotate the rod to twist the rope.
 The more you twist the rod, the tighter the rope gets and squeezes the treads.
 This effect causes the rubber to push against the rim.

 • Step 3: Fill the air inside the tire: With the rope tightened, attach the air compressor to the valve stem and insert air inside the tire until it gets filled to the requisite pressure.
 This step is elaborated further ahead.

-With the air filled inside the tire, you can remove the rope, and the tire is all set to be used again.
+With the air inside the tire, you can remove the rope, and the tire is all set to be used again.

 ● Step 3: Filling the tire with air: